pa0101/ECEnglishTechTask/README.md

 4. Find affected course enrollments that match the date ranges in the holiday break, and, include all subsequent course enrollments after the affected course enrollments
 5. For each course enrollments found in step 4, adjust the start and end dates by adding numberOfHolidayWeeks

-By following this approach, not only do we account for the holiday duration, but we also maintain the original order of the courses.
+By following this approach, not only do we account for the holiday duration, but we also maintain the original order of the course curriculum.
 However, in the real world, there may be other factors to consider.
-One issue that may occur, course enrollments adjusted with the new start and end dates may be full.
-Further business rule knowledge would be needed to account for this possible scenario and to further expand on the algorithm.
+One issue that may occur is that course enrollments adjusted with the new start and end dates may be for courses that are full.
+Further business rule knowledge would be needed to account for this possible scenario so that the algorithm can also handle said issue.